| | | | | | | |

 Can you eat fresh cranberries?

-Cranberries are generally considered safe to eat raw, but they have a very bitter and acidic taste, so in general, people prefer them dried, cooked or sugared.
+Cranberries are generally considered safe to eat raw, but they have a very bitter and acidic taste, so in general, people prefer them dried, cooked, or sugared.
+One thing to consider before eating raw cranberries is cleaning them thoroughly, then drying them before cooking.

 If you have too many cranberries to use, feel free to freeze them!